pmoorman/growthcasts/collections/_intro/section1.md

 - How can we get more revenue, so we can hire a better team?
 - How can we 5X the revenue this year… so we can finally pay all the bills?

 And we tell ourselves “ah, that’ll be fine.
 We’ll figure it out!”… but chances are you won’t figure it out.
 It’s stupidly hard.
-As a matter of fact... <span class="t--bold c--black">Most startups fail because they can’t get enough customers.</span>
+As a matter of fact... <span class="t--bold c--secondary">Most startups fail because they can’t get enough customers.</span>

 Trust me, I know how you feel: When you’ve got a great product and you’re anxious to scale and you’re being told to “Do things that don’t scale” it’s like, “Dude.
 At this rate, I’ll be in a wheelchair before I do big numbers.”
 We all know that it’s important to build the right product, get customer feedback, work on your positioning, etc. etc. Bu...